ratschlab/RiboDiff/README.md

 ###CONTENTS

 All relevant scripts for RiboDiff are located in the subdirectory src.
-And TE.py is the main script to start RiboDiff.

 * src   - main codebase for RiboDiff;
-* test  - dataset and script for functional test;
+* tests  - dataset and script for functional test;
 * tools - util functions for simulating negative binomial count data.
+* scripts - TE.py - the main script to start RiboDiff.

 ###GALAXY